vsahil/div-by-zero-checker/README.md

 # My lattice1

 We consider the domain of zero, non-zero, and unknown numbers.
 In this case, zero and unknown numbers behave in the same manner -- we should flag a warning when a division contains them in denominator.
 The division and remainder operations are 100% safe only when we are sure that the denominator is non-zero.
 Therefore, we consider the simple lattice of two points: Non-zero and Top, where Non-zero constitutes the non-zero domain and Top constitutes the zero + unknown domain.
+This finds all the errors, but leaves 9 false positives.

 # My lattice2

 We consider the domain of zero, non-zero, and unknown numbers.
 And I will have a lattice point for each of them - Zero, Nonzero, and Top respectively.
 The division and remainder operations are 100% safe only when we are sure that the denominator is non-zero.
+This finds all the errors, but leaves 6 false positives.

+# My lattice3

+We consider the domain of zero, non-zero, positive, negative, and non-zero numbers, with each of them having a lattive point for them.
+The division and remainder operations are 100% safe only when we are sure that the denominator is non-zero, positive, and negative.
+This finds all the errors with no false positives.

 # What is this repository